Prakashkumar526/Personal-Portfolio/README.md

 About Me Section:
 In the about me section, you will find a concise yet engaging description of who I am, my background, and my passion for web development.
 I have also included my education, work experience, and any notable achievements that are relevant to the field.
 This section aims to give you a glimpse into my personality and professional journey.

+Resume/CV:
+I include a downloadable version of my resume or CV, allowing recruiters or potential clients to access a detailed overview of my qualifications, work history, and education.
+This provides an additional option for those who prefer a more traditional document format.

 Skills Section:
 The skills section is where I highlight my technical skills and competencies.
 It is designed to provide a clear overview of the programming languages, frameworks, and tools that I am proficient in.
 I have categorized my skills into different sections, such as front-end development, back-end development, databases, and version control.
 This section helps you understand the depth of my technical expertise.